zavenco/RadialBarChart/README.md

 ## Download and Import

-Right now you can clone this sample project and import library as module.
+Right now you can clone this sample project and import library as a module.

 ## Usage

-Every chart view can be defined in layout xml file:
+Chart view can be defined in layout xml file:

 ```xml
     <co.zaven.radialbarchart.charts.RadialBarChartView xmlns:chart="http://schemas.android.com/apk/res-auto"